Home > Business Insurance > Shop Insurance > The Risks of Operating a Shop Without Comprehensive Protection

 When a customer files a claim against you, the customer or their solicitor will contact you with the details.
 From here, you can choose to admit liability and face paying a hefty compensation claim as a result, or you can file a defence.
 Should you file a defence and lose, you will end up paying even more in legal costs; so that you could end up bankrupt either way.

-One of the most common questions our Brisco Business Insurance team is asked is, why do I need product liability insurance if I don’t make the products I sell?
-It can be tempting to leave out this coverage from your commercial shop insurance quotes because you don’t manufacture your own products.
+One of the most common questions our team is asked is, why do I need product liability protection if I don’t make the products I sell?
+It can be tempting to leave out this coverage from your quotes because you don’t manufacture your own products.
 However, you can still be held liable for selling faulty or dangerous goods if they cause harm or damage to a customer.

-This is why it makes sense to include public and product liability when comparing shop insurance quotes.
-Brisco Business Insurance makes it easy for you to compare the most cost-effective quotes from the UK’s leading insurance providers.
-Use our ‘Compare Quotes’ tool on our website, and you can discover the best-value insurance for your shop business in a few clicks.
+This is why it makes sense to include public and product liability when comparing quotes.
+We make it easy for you to compare the most cost-effective quotes from the UK’s leading providers.
+Use our ‘Compare Quotes’ tool on our website, and you can discover the best-value protection for your shop business in a few clicks.

-Each shop will face unique risks, so there is no one-size-fits-all approach to buying your insurance.
-It will help to build your shop insurance policy around the essential elements with extra protection on top, depending on your needs.
+Each shop will face unique risks, so there is no one-size-fits-all approach to buying your cover.
+It will help to build your policy around the essential elements with extra protection on top, depending on your needs.

-Most UK shop insurance policies should include the following protection:
+Most UK shop covers should include the following protection:

-• Buildings insurance: This protects your premises if it’s damaged or destroyed by a major event such as a fire, damage caused by burglaries or vandalism, floods or storm damage.
+• Buildings: This protects your premises if it’s damaged or destroyed by a major event such as a fire, damage caused by burglaries or vandalism, floods or storm damage.

-• Contents insurance: This covers the contents of your business, such as furniture, but not anything that is classed as stock or inventory.
+• Contents: This covers the contents of your business, such as furniture, but not anything that is classed as stock or inventory.

-• Stock insurance: Shop stock isn’t usually covered by contents insurance, so you will need stock insurance to cover the costs of replacements should it be lost to theft or fire.
+• Stock: Shop stock isn’t usually covered by contents cover, so you will need stock protection to cover the costs of replacements should it be lost to theft or fire.

 • Public liability: This is considered essential for customer-facing businesses such as shops.
 It protects you against compensation claims from injuries or damage to their property while on your premises.